marmelab/react-admin/docs/Inputs.md

 }/>
 ```

+If you want to limit the initial choices shown to the current value only, you can set the `limitChoicesToValue` prop.

 Lastly, use the `options` attribute if you want to override any of Material UI's `<AutoComplete>` attributes:

 {% raw %}